 Worth passing on.

-This story featured on the Natural News site just over a month ago and is both inspirational and compelling in its telling and the final outcome.
+This story featured on the Natural News site and is both inspirational and compelling in its telling and the final outcome.
 Please read for yourselves to see what is possible with a mother's love and insightfulness.

 ........In yet another example of how an out of control goliath state system can cause more harm than good, a teenage boy who was diagnosed with autism at a young age has risen to stellar heights after quitting the special ed system with the help of his concerned mother.
 State therapy specialists claimed Jacob Barnett would never tie his shoes, read or function normally in society.
 But the boy’s mother realized when Jacob was not in therapy, he was doing “spectacular things” completely on his own.
 She decided to trust her instinct and disregard the advice of the professionals.
 Instead of following a standardized special needs educational protocol, she surrounded Jacob with all the things that inspired passion for him – and was astonished at the transformation that took place.

 Following a diagnosis of autism at age two, Jacob was subjected to a cookie cutter special education system that focused on correcting what he couldn’t do compared to normal children.
 For years, teachers attempted to convince Kristine Barnett that her son would only be able to learn the most basic of life skills.
 When exposed to the state system of educational therapy, Kristine noticed Jacob would withdraw deeply and refuse to speak with anyone.
 Even though she found it “terrifying to fly against the advise of the professionals,” she knew in her heart “that if Jake stayed in special ed, he would slip away,” Kristine relates in her memoir, The Spark: A Mother’s Story of Nurturing Genius.
 So began a journey for Jacob that would lead to such unexpected achievement that the whole premise of standardized therapy for this ‘special needs’ child would be blown to bits.